dilip1202/testCIactions/READMe.md

-## This is the Python app for testing CI
+## This is the Python app for testing CI / Actions /Workflows / Build Automation